 1.1 Motivation and objectives

-Reconciliation ecology posits that some human-impacted ecosystems should be considered irrevocably-altered, “novel” systems (Moyle 2014; Yarnell et al. 2015), with their own specific management concerns.
-To implement this philosophy, rather than working to restore novel ecosystems to pre-human conditions, a natural resource manager would actively manage biodiversity in human-altered landscapes as a co-equal goal with extracting and cultivating natural resources to provide for human material needs (e.g., Robertson and Swinton 2005; Arthington, Bernardo, and Ilhéu 2014; Acreman et al. 2014; Yarnell et al. 2020).
-Ideally this management would be based on an empirical or mechanistic understanding of two key links: firstly, how management actions affect availability and quality of water, and secondly, how those hydrologic changes affect human beneficial uses and ecological receptors (Rosenfeld 2017).
+Reconciliation ecology posits that some human-impacted ecosystems should be considered irrevocably-altered systems (Moyle 2014; Yarnell et al. 2015), with their own specific management concerns.
+Rather than working to restore novel ecosystems to pre-human conditions, a natural resource manager should actively manage biodiversity in human-altered landscapes as a co-equal goal with extracting and cultivating natural resources to provide for human material needs (e.g., Robertson and Swinton 2005; Arthington, Bernardo, and Ilhéu 2014; Acreman et al. 2014; Yarnell et al. 2020).
+Ideally, management would be based on an empirical or mechanistic understanding of two key links: firstly, how management actions affect availability and quality of water, and secondly, how those hydrologic changes affect human beneficial uses and ecological receptors (Rosenfeld 2017).

-A large body of research has focused on general methods for quantifying connections between water management, flow, and ecological responses, as discussed below; however, in practice, such natural resource management is often local (Tarlock 1993).
-Accordingly, the authors of this study have posed research questions tailored to conserving two specific salmon species, the threatened coho salmon (Oncorhynchus kisutch) and the less-threatened Chinook salmon (Onchorhynchus tshawytscha), in a specific study area: the Scott River watershed in northern California, USA.
-In this undammed, rural watershed, water use is primarily managed by managing land use.
+Here we pose research questions tailored to conserving two specific salmon species, the threatened coho salmon (Oncorhynchus kisutch) and the less-threatened Chinook salmon (Onchorhynchus tshawytscha), in a specific study area: the Scott River watershed in northern California, USA.
+In this undammed, rural watershed, water use is primarily controlled by managing land use.
 Balancing the competing water needs of fish and farmers is a key challenge for local water managers (Siskiyou County 2021).
 Agricultural water needs are well-known and can be estimated and scheduled (Siskiyou Resource Conservation District 1994; Parry 2013; CDFW 2021), but, in spite of decades of investigation by local, state and federal actors (e.g., SRWC and Siskiyou RCD 2003; NMFS 2014; CDFW et al. 2015; CDFW 2021), the ecological water needs in this balancing act are not as well constrained.

-One method for estimating ecological water needs, developed for the hydrologic setting of California, is the functional flows framework (Escobar-Arias and Pasternack 2010; Yarnell et al. 2015, 2020; Grantham et al. 2020; Stein et al. 2021).
+One method for estimating ecological water needs, developed for the Mediterranean climate setting of California, is the functional flows framework (Escobar-Arias and Pasternack 2010; Yarnell et al. 2015, 2020; Grantham et al. 2020; Stein et al. 2021).
 Functional flow metrics are used to quantify potential ecological services provided by river flow in terms of flowrate magnitude, timing, frequency, and duration in distinct seasons of a water year, where water year is here defined to begin on October 1 of the year preceding the calendar year of the same number (i.e., water year 2020 begins on October 1, 2019).
 These metrics can be calculated for any location with daily river data using noise-processing algorithms (Patterson et al. 2020; Yarnell 2025) (Better flashy calculator citation?).
 While much functional flows work has been dedicated to “top down” approaches (Tharme 2003) that characterize a natural or altered flow regime in its entirety (e.g., Yarnell et al. 2020; Stein et al. 2021), in this study we propose to break apart the hydrograph and assess the relative importance of individual functional flow types.
-In addition to functional flows, we define several other hydrologic metrics for purposes of this study.
+In addition to functional flows, we define several other useful hydrologic metrics.